Effective Date: September 23, 2013

 We are required by law to:

-Make sure that medical information that identifies you is kept private.
+Make sure that protected health information that identifies you is kept private.

 Follow the terms of the guidelines that are currently in effect.

 How We May Use and Disclose Medical Information About You

 The following categories describe different ways that we use and disclose